-- 1. The Travel Allowance (External Examiners and Moderators) and Remuneration form should be filled once the assessment/moderation of papers are completed and handed over to the Coordinator at the Central Assessment Center.
+- The Travel Allowance (External Examiners and Moderators) and Remuneration form should be filled once the assessment/moderation of papers are completed and handed over to the Coordinator at the Central Assessment Center.
 A minimum of 30 papers should be assessed per day to claim the Travel Allowance.
 Kindly attach a photocopy of the appointment letter with the remuneration form filled[Examiners who are invited from other colleges] - 2.
-The remuneration form should be filled separately by Examiner and Moderator. - 3.
-The remuneration details for Assessment/Moderation are mentioned below:
+The remuneration form should be filled separately by Examiner and Moderator.

-60/ 50 Marks 30/ 25 marks
+60/ 50 Marks 30/25 marks

 Paper Setter 400 200

 Assessment 12 8

 Moderation 15 10

 Translation 250 125

-For Postgraduate Course
+For Postgraduate Cou rse

 Paper Setter 400 200

 Assessment 15 10

 Moderation 18 12